emdb-empiar/sfftk/docs/toolkit.rst

 Conversion
 ----------

 The primary functionality in sfftk is conversion of application-specific segmentation file formats to the open EMDB-SFF.
-For a full description of how to perform conversion, please see the :doc:`guide to format conversion <converting>`__.
+For a full description of how to perform conversion, please see the :doc:`guide to format conversion <converting>`.

 Annotation
 ----------

 sfftk provides a simple set of tools to allow viewing, searching and modifying annotations (notes) associated with the segmentation and individual segments.
-Annotations added should be either from a published ontology or be an accession from a published database.
-See the :doc:`guide to annotating segmentations <annotating>`__for a full treatment.
+Annotations added should be either from a public ontology or be an accession from a public database.
+See the :doc:`guide to annotating segmentations <annotating>` for a full treatment.

 Miscellaneous
 -------------